Unbistrackted/Callvote/README.md

   less_than_two_options: 'You cannot create a custom voting without 2 options!'
   vote_keybind: 'Vote'
   keybind_hint: 'Set this keybind to vote'
+  duplicate_command: 'It''s not possible to create a custom command with the same name!'
   # Commands:
   command_yes: 'yes'
   command_no: 'no'
   command_chaos_insurgency: 'ci'
   command_mobile_task_force: 'mtf'
-  duplicate_command: 'Its not possible to create a custom command with the same name!'

 ```

 # Special thanks to: